NBumpo/sprite-catalogue/README.md

 # __Sprite Catalogue__

  Sprite Catalogue is an app for sharing Sprites you've designed.

+ A sprite is a two-dimensional bitmap that is integrated into a larger scene, most often in a 2D video game.